Your cart is currently empty!

 STITCHES DISAPPEAR: Yep, this can happen.
 Say you are doing to do a simple monogram on a towel, like a bath towel or something of that nature, if you were to use the wrong topper (which is still called stabilizer), the stitches will disappear into the towel, and you will wonder what you are embroidering!
 Even though this stabilizer is on the top, it’s still stabilizer – water soluble stabilizer (or WSS for short) sits on the TOP of the towel to provide a good base for the stitches – so you can see them when you have finished Of course, you must use stabilizer on the bottom too, but either tear away or cut away.
 The WSS on the top will hold up the stitches from the nap of the towel, enabling you to have beautiful stitches, even on the thickest of towels.
 WSS can be used in a few different ways, but it is necessary for embroidering on towels or anything else with a big nap.
 WSS in some form or another is necessary – and the design, any design will look terrible without it.

 There are many other examples of what can go wrong if you don’t have your hooping skills up to par!
 Learn embroidery, learn to hoop properly to have amazing stitch outs and better embroidery.
 Seriously, you can be a better digitizer by keeping up with your hooping skills.

 REMEMBER: YOU ARE ONLY AS GOOD AS YOUR HOOPING SKILLS.
 So hoop properly and show off your embroidery!

-2 Comments on “Stabilizer: How important is it?”
+2 responses to “Stabilizer: How important is it?”

 You must log in to post a comment.